Basic Yorkie Information

 What is hypoglycemia how can I prevent it?

 Hypoglycemia is the medical term for low blood sugar.
 In puppies, it is a condition that results in a drastic drop in blood sugar levels.
 It is fairly common in toy breeds but 100 % preventable.
 Symptoms tend to show during stressful times, such as bringing the new puppy into your home, shipping, or any other stressful situations.
 It is most common in puppies from 3 – 5 months of age but has occurred in adult toy breed dogs as well.

 The signs you will see:

-Your puppy will be very lathargic and limp.
-If you check the puppies tongue and gums they will be a very dull pink or lack the pink pigment all together.
-You will be able to tell that your puppy can not focus on you or an object and the puppy could even begin to shiver or tremble in the earlier stages (this doesn’t mean that everytime they do that they have hypoglycemia – they could be scared too!
+Your puppy will be very lethargic and limp.
+If you check the puppies tongue and gums they will be a very dull pink or lack the pink pigment altogether.
+You will be able to tell that your puppy can not focus on you or an object and the puppy could even begin to shiver or tremble in the earlier stages (this doesn’t mean that every time they do that they have hypoglycemia – they could be scared too!
 If you have the other symptoms than most likely they are related).
 If you do not take preventive measures your puppy could go into shock.
-We ship all our puppies with Nutri-Cal which is a high-calorie supplement that is like candy to these little dogs – if you dog is not eating give him/her some Nutri-Cal and it will hold them off for a while.
+We ship all our puppies with Nutri-Cal which is a high-calorie supplement that is like candy to these little dogs – if your dog is not eating give him/her some Nutri-Cal and it will hold them off for a while.

 Causes of Hypoglycemia

 Some of the causes are:

 1.Over handling and not allowing your puppy to get enough rest (they should sleep close to 75% of the time when you first get them!
 Don’t play too hard with your puppy at first, limit sessions to about 15 minutes)